 The Mel-Tea Room is next.
 In here, the walls look like pastel chocolate and giant ice cream cones are dripping down from the ceiling.
 Giant macaroons stack up against the walls (along with giant ants going after these sweets).
 Right next to the Mel-Tea Room is the “Experiment” Bar, for adults only.
 A huge jellyfish hanging over the counter lights up the bar.
 There is also a secret VIP room with a pink cat theme.

 Monster girls run around the café and put on shows.
 They have colorful hair and weird outfits- the monster girl I met had purple hair and a bracelet made out of baby shoes.
 The food in Kawaii Monster Café is just as bonkers as the rest of the place.
 It’s all rainbow, and you’ll get a great picture for your Instagram.
 They claim that the coloring for their food is healthy and natural.
 Some popular menu items are rainbow pasta with “paint” dip, and the “colorful poison parfait extreme,” which is a giant rainbow parfait.

 The restaurant is non-smoking, but does have a smoking area for you to duck into.
 There is an English menu, and most of the workers and some of the monster girls can speak English.
 It is possible to reserve parts of the restaurant in advance for parties (which would be necessary if you have a large group, because there are 193 seats in total).
 Reservations can be made via Facebook Messenger or through this Voyagin link.

-In short, this place looks like Tim Burton’s fantasy, if Tim Burton were a kawaii Japanese schoolgirl.
+In short, this place looks like Tim Burton’s fantasy, if Tim Burton was a kawaii Japanese schoolgirl.
 I know I am definitely coming back, and bringing everyone I know with me.
 Kawaii Monster Café perfectly captures what Harajuku is about: the weird fashions, the bright colors, the over-the-top atmosphere, and even the slight creepiness of it all.
 So if you find yourself in Harajuku, definitely go to Kawaii Monster Café for the strangest and most fun meal you’ll ever have.